elizabethharasymiw/darker-dungeon/README.md

 Command line dungeon crawler game

 ## How to play
-- Download Java JDK 21.0.1 or newer
+- Download Java JRE 21.0.1 or newer
 - Download the newest jar file from the latest release assets: https://github.com/elizabethharasymiw/darker-dungeon/releases
 - Run this command on the jar file download: ``` java -jar DarkerDungeon.jar ```